MBSck/AutomatedWallpaperChanger/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# SwiftWPChanger
+# AutomatedWallpaperChanger (AWC)
-> This program serves as a testrun for how to program on different OS.
+> The AWC program serves as a testrun for how to program on different OS.
 > Changes the desktop wallpaper with some widgets.

 ## Project Status